xxweka/MIV/README.md

 We provide the code, and instructions of executing the code, needed to reproduce the main experimental results in our paper

 This implementation of "Cross Attention Pooling" (CAP) is based on Tensorflow.
-A PyTorch implementation can be found [here](https://github.com/xxweka/MIV-head).
+A PyTorch implementation can be found in [the repository of "MIV-head"](https://github.com/xxweka/MIV-head) (more precisely, https://github.com/xxweka/MIV-head/blob/main/fsc_modeling.py#L308).

 ## Instructions common to all the three tasks